akrama23/Client-Workout-App/README.md

 ● Implemented the user interface with fully CSS styling

-#Install Front End
+#How to Clone Front-End for deployment on local machine :)

--clone down and cd into app on local machine
+1.clone down and cd into app on local machine

--cd into 'client' folder and run 'npm install'
+2.cd into 'client' folder and run 'npm install'

--run 'npm start' to get started with the demo(but run backend server first)
+2.run 'npm start' to get started with the demo(but run backend server first)

-#currently working on
+# Currently working on:

--More design through css add flexbox and grid layout -add like functionality
+-More design through css.
+Add flexbox and grid layout

+-Add a like button functionality to see which workouts are the most liked.

--edit profile pages for users
+-Edit profile pages for users for a more user-friendly UI